cvetomir-todorov/CecoChat/README.md

 The drawbacks, just like the benefits, are the opposite from the previous approach

 * Higher latency because of the indirect communication, especially if we persist the message in Kafka to not just the leader but to at least 1 more in-sync replica.
-* Load-balancing becomes non-trivial, since balanced distribution of topic partitions between all messaging servers now become crucial.
+* Client load-balancing becomes non-trivial, since balanced distribution of topic partitions between all messaging servers now is crucial.
 Manually assigning topic partitions in Kafka is considered a custom approach, compared to the built-in auto-balancing.
 * The messaging servers become stateful since they are now bound to 2 things.
   - Each messaging server needs to listen to a specific set of topic partitions.
-This can be solved via centraized configuration but there are tricky details.
+This can be solved via centraized configuration.
   - Each messaging server is the only one responsible to the set of clients which use the mentioned topic partitions.
-The deployment infrastructure can keep idle messaging servers ready to replace ones declared dead.
+To solve this issue the deployment infrastructure can keep idle messaging servers ready to replace ones declared dead.

 </details>

-I decided to try out the alternative approach using a PUB/SUB backplane and learning a bit more about Kafka.
+I decided to try out the alternative approach using a PUB/SUB backplane.

 ## Send